Why Use Factory-Certified Technicians For Appliance Repair

 Figuring out the exact cause of a problem with the dryer is a matter of methodically eliminating potential causes, and then replacing the right part.
 For a do-it-yourselfer attempting to take care of things, the problem is either that you have to have several parts that you might or might not need on hand, or be prepared to make numerous trips to an appliance parts store.
 Even if you fix the problem, you may not have fixed it completely by not replacing related parts, which means that within a short duration of time, you may be faced with another breakdown or malfunction.

 When you have a problem with your dryer, the quickest way to resolve your problem is by calling Houston Appliance Repair.
-With over 25 years of experience repairing state-of-the-art appliances, including dryers, we offer same-day service, free estimates, and reasonable prices, and we come with a full array of parts to take care of the problem.
+With over 25 years of experience repairing state-of-the-art appliances, including dryers, we offer same-day service, free estimates with repair, and reasonable prices, and we come with a full array of parts to take care of the problem.
 We service all brands of appliances including JenAir, ASKO, Admiral, Amana, Bosch, Dacor, Estate, Frigidaire, GE, Hotpoint, Jenn, Kenmore, Kitchen Aid, LG, Magic Chef, Maytag, Roper, Sears, SubZero, Tappan, Thermador, Whirlpool, White Westinghouse, and Wolf.

 For dryer service, just call (713) 574-9799 to set up a convenient service appointment.